-- 2. The University has the right to take necessary and appropriate action to protect the safety and well-being of the University community.
+- Pursuant to The Code of the Board of Governors of the University of North Carolina Section 502 D(3), the Chancellor has full authority in the regulation of student conduct and discipline.
+The Chancellor may delegate such authority to University administrators or other officials as described in this Code or in other appropriate policies, regulations, or rules.
 The Chancellor has delegated to the Director and the Dean of Students the authority to administer the University student conduct process.
-The Director or designee may investigate a case as well as adjudicate or advise a Hearing.
-The investigation by the Director or designee may be in conjunction with Police and Public Safety and/or local police. - 3.
+The University has the right to take necessary and appropriate action to protect the safety and well-being of the University community. - 2.
 In all reports of Sexual and Interpersonal Misconduct, the Director and the Dean of Students will work in conjunction with the Title IX Coordinator to address the reports.
-In all cases of Sexual and Interpersonal Misconduct, the Title IX Coordinator will appoint the Investigator. - 4.
-When necessary, and in consultation with the Dean of Students, the Title IX Coordinator (if applicable), and the Office of Legal Affairs, the Director may alter the Conduct Procedures to protect the University community, property, or resources. - 5.
-Students assume positions of responsibility in the University student conduct process through the Judicial Branch of the Student Government Association so that they may contribute their skills and insights to the resolution of alleged violation(s) of the Code.
-Final authority in student conduct matters, however, is vested in the University administration, subject to policies or regulations of the UNC Charlotte Board of Trustees or the University of North Carolina Board of Governors and to North Carolina law. - 6.
-The procedures set forth in the Code apply to all cases in which a Student or Student Organization is Accused of a Violation of the Code.
-In cases of alleged Sexual and Interpersonal Misconduct, the additional procedures set forth in Chapter 8 of the Code are also applicable. - 7.
-Appeals of student conduct determinations shall be in accordance with the procedures set forth in Chapter 11 of the Code. - 8.
+In all cases of Sexual and Interpersonal Misconduct, the Title IX Coordinator will appoint the Investigator. - 3.
+When necessary, and in consultation with the Dean of Students, the Title IX Coordinator (if applicable), and the Office of Legal Affairs, the Director may alter the Conduct Procedures to protect the University community, property, or resources. - 4.
+Students assume positions of responsibility in the University student conduct process through the Student Conduct Board so that they may contribute their skills and insights to the resolution of alleged violation(s) of the Code.
+Final authority in student conduct matters, however, is vested in the University administration, subject to policies or regulations of the UNC Charlotte Board of Trustees or the University of North Carolina Board of Governors and to North Carolina law. - 5.
+The procedures described in the Code apply to all cases in which a Student or Student Organization is Accused of a Violation of the Code.
+In cases of alleged Sexual and Interpersonal Misconduct, the additional procedures described in Chapter 8 of the Code are also applicable. - 6.
+Appeals of student conduct determinations shall be in accordance with Chapter 11 of the Code. - 7.
 The Code may be amended, in writing, by the Chancellor at any time.